Type 1 diabetes: aged 21 years and older with valid concessional status

 For more information read the Frequently asked questions: Continuous Glucose Monitoring Initiative.

-Find the Continuous and flash glucose monitoring eligibility assessment form for type 1 diabetes; age 21 years and over; eligible concessional status here.
+Find the Continuous and Flash Glucose Monitoring Access form for type 1 diabetes; age 21 years and over; eligible concessional status here.